koodo-reader/koodo-reader/README.md

 ## Update

-When an update is available, you will receive a notification when you open the software.
+You will receive an update notification when you open the software.

 ## Contribution